 Hershey Harrisburg and the Susquehanna River Valley

-Create your own candy bar using real factory equipment and experience a free Chocolate Making Tour.
+Hershey and Chocolate create your own candy bar using real factory equipment and experience a free Chocolate Making Tour.
 Hershey’s Chocolate World Attraction offers visitors a unique, behind the scenes look at how the famous chocolate is made.
 The sights, sounds, smells and taste of the chocolate making process come alive here!

 The Hershey Story the Museum on Chocolate Avenue tells the incredible story of how did Milton Hershey went from bankruptcy to brilliance.
 Experience a hands-on Chocolate Lab class and sample warm drinking chocolate.
 Hershey Gardens is now 23 acres of breathtaking botanical beauty.
 The Children’s Garden and Butterfly House compliment this scenic destination.
 The Spa at Hotel Hershey is a getaway to be remembered.
 Visitors can literally immerse themselves in a chocolate bath, or choose from an extensive selection of other specialty or traditional services.